sabarrett/simplesock/README.md

-# Programming Assignment 3 -- TCP Clients
+# Programming Assignment 4 -- UDP Sockets

-The purpose of this assignment is to help you practice creating sockets, opening connections, and formatting, sending, and receiving data.
-You will create a client program that communicates with a server via a socket connection and displays the results sent back from the server.
+The purpose of this assignment is to help you practice creating UDP sockets and dealing with the various shortcomings of UDP.
+You will create a client program that communicates with a server via several UDP sends and receives.

 As always, to begin this assignment:
 - Create a new repository from this template repository.